hyunjink12/blackscholes_pricing_v1/README.md

 The Coupon Equivalent Yield (CEY), also known as the Bond Equivalent Yield (BEY), is the annualized return for discount or short-term, non-interest-bearing bonds.
 This is your "r".

 For this model, I used the closest strike relative to SPY's price as of 3/20/26.
-Going forward for future projects, I would use a delta 0.50 strike to find and use "true" ATM.
+Going forward for future projects, I would find a delta 0.50 strike to use "true" ATM.

 ### Parameters
 <img width="388" height="156" alt="Screenshot 2026-03-21 at 10 04 31 PM" src="https://github.com/user-attachments/assets/fedde0dc-e1f5-4f1e-8efd-09e1b43005b5" />